-I’m an postdoctoral researcher at NC State University and a member of the Ecohydrology & Watershed Science Lab.
-My current research focuses on using machine learning techniques to predict and explore how land cover impacts streamflow at national (USA), regional (NC), and local (NC hillslope) scales.
-I’m broadly interested in research questions exploring the relationships between to humans and water resources (water quantity and water quality).
+I’m an postdoctoral researcher at NC State University and a member of the Biosystems Analytics Lab.
+My current research uses data analytics (i.e., data wrangling, statistical and physically-based modeling, and data visualizing) to predict and minimize human impacts on water resources at regional and national scales.
+I’m broadly interested in research questions exploring the relationships between to humans, climate, and water resources (water quantity and water quality).

 I also like to help organize R-Ladies RTP events, help update the R-Ladies Global directory, contribute to the FeminaSci Blog, volunteer at the Durham Farmer’s Market, explore the outdoors (hiking, biking, climbing, swimming), maintain my cultures (kombucha and sourdough), and cook/bake for friends.